 Since this test has the potential to cause a serious allergic reaction or life-threatening anaphylaxis, the test should only be done under medical supervision.
 During the test, the patient is closely monitored for any negative reaction to the food.

-Any individual, no matter their age, can benefit from a food challenge.
-However, a food challenge can be extremely useful for young children who have the symptoms of an allergy (such as rhinitis, hives or flushing) at a young age but don’t know the trigger.
+A food challenge in particular can be extremely useful for young children who have the symptoms of an allergy (such as rhinitis, hives or flushing) at a young age but don’t know the trigger.
 It can also be conducted on older children or adults who have lived most of their lives with an allergy but want to know if they’ve outgrown it.

-What to Expect Before and After a Food Challenge?
+What Should You Expect Before and After a Food Challenge?

 Before you or your child are expected to go to the allergy clinic for a food challenge, speak with your allergist to see if there’s anything you can or cannot do before the appointment.
 On most occasions, your allergist will request that the patient does not take any antihistamines (allergy medications) for three to five days prior to the food challenge.